futuregrid/manual/doc/source/genesis.rst

 -  **Agree to license terms**.
 The GenesisII license follows the Apache License model.
-For command line versions, this may require hitting enter a number of time to scroll the license text on the screen.
+For command line versions, this may require hitting enter a number of times to scroll the license text on the screen.
 -  **Select the directory for the installation**.
 In most cases the default is sufficient, though you can feel free to change it.
-As noted earlier, Windows Vista and 7 users should choose a directory that is not given special protection from those operating systems.
+As noted earlier, Windows Vista and 7 users should choose a directory which is not given any special protection by the operating system.
    For example, the default C:\\Program Files is given special treatment and blocks writes made there by the software.
-This causes GenesisII problems because GenesisII has a patch mechanism built which needs to overwrite package files in the installation directory.
+This causes GenesisII problems, since GenesisII has a built-in patch mechanism which needs to overwrite package files in the installation directory.
 For Windows 7/Vista, we recommend a directory within your user folder.
 -  **Client v Full Container Install.**  The entire GenesisII software package is included in the installer.
-This includes both client-side command line tools and GUIs as well as server-side programs for installing grid servers.
+This includes both the client-side command line tools and GUIs as well as the server-side programs for installing grid servers.
 We recommend installing the client only version.
-Select XCG Client Install option.
+Select the XCG Client Install option.
--  **Shortcuts/Start Menu options.**  For Windows users, you can select whether to create a shortcut for all users (default yes), create a start menu item for GenesisII (default: yes) and pick a name for the start menu folder (default: GenesisII).
-The defaults are recommended, but you can change if you like.
+-  **Shortcuts/Start Menu options.**  For Windows users, you can select whether you want to create a shortcut for all users (default yes), create a start menu item for GenesisII (default: yes) and pick a name for the start menu folder (default: GenesisII).
+The defaults are recommended, but you can change it if you like.
 For Linux and MacOS, you can choose whether to create shortcuts in the standard binary directory (Linux: /usr/bin; MacOS: /Applications/?).
-Unless you are installing with root privileges, we recommend choosing "No" to this question.
+Unless you are installing it with root privileges, we recommend choosing "No" to this question.

-That's it.
-Since the installer is specific to the UVA Cross Campus Grid, you not only have GenesisII successfully installed, but you have also configured your system to connect to the XCG.
+Since the installer is specific to the UVA Cross Campus Grid, you have now not only have GenesisII successfully installed, but you have also configured your system to connect to the XCG.

 Getting Started
 ---------------

-To get started using the XCG, you will need an XCG account - which is **not** the same as your local machine account or your FutureGrid resource account.
+To start using XCG, you will need an XCG account, which is **not** the same as your local machine account or your FutureGrid resource account.
 To request an XCG account, fill out the XCG user application form located at